lowRISC/opentitan/hw/ip/sram_ctrl/doc/registers.md

 |   2    |   ro   |   0x0   | [ESCALATED](#status--escalated)                   |
 |   1    |   ro   |   0x0   | [INIT_ERROR](#status--init_error)                 |
 |   0    |   ro   |   0x0   | [BUS_INTEG_ERROR](#status--bus_integ_error)       |

 ### STATUS .
+SRAM_ALERT
+This bit is set to 1 if a multi bit encoding error has been detected inside the RAM modules.
+This error triggers a fatal_error alert.
+This condition is terminal.

+### STATUS .
 READBACK_ERROR
 This bit is set to 1 if a SRAM readback check failed.